 First, the floor!
 I chose a basketweave tile and installed it the same way I did the wall tile (see last week’s post for an in-depth tutorial on how to install tile, as well as a discussion on why I chose the tile I did!)
 The tile installation went quite quickly, except that I literally had to use scraps to finish up with the last piece or two.
 I was panicking a little as that tile took a few weeks to arrive so I really had to make it work with what I had!
 I had relied on my tile supplier to calculate quantities for me, I think next time, I’ll calculate (or at least check) those quantities myself!
 So as we sit now, the floor is still not finished being grouted (I ran out of that too!) but as I was running out, I focused on the edges so that we could add trim and beadboard.

-Then, we installed beadboard floor to ceiling!
+Then, we installed an fun wall treatment; beadboard floor to ceiling!
 We decided to use beadboard panelling instead of real beadboard planks, which are more of a tongue and groove and thicker material.
-By using the thinner panelling, we were able to but up against the edge of the tile without sitting proud of it.
-The panels were about $40 each, and we used 5 to cover all the walls floor to ceiling in the bathroom, so really not a lot of money but it adds a ton of interest and charming vintage texture!
+By using the thinner panelling, we were able to but up against the edge of the tile without sitting proud of it, and reuse the existing baseboard.
+The sheets of beadboard were about $40 each, and we used 5 to cover all the walls floor to ceiling in this small bathroom, so really not a lot of money but it adds a ton of interest and charming vintage texture!

 Installing beadboard panelling is really not that hard and we finished all the trim, door casing and beadboard in one day.
 Here’s how we did it!